 In September 2007, we entered into a US\$1.75 billion senior secured credit facility, or the City of Dreams Project Facility, to finance primarily the development and construction of City of Dreams, of which the Hong Kong dollar equivalent of US\$500 million was drawn down as of September 30, 2007.
 In September 2006, MPBL Gaming entered into a US\$500 million term loan facility, or the Subconcession Facility, all of which was drawn down to pay the remaining part of the US\$900 million due to Wynn Macau for the subconcession.
-This US\$500 million loan was repaid in full in December 2006 with a portion of the proceeds from our initial public offering.
+This US\$500 million loan was repaid in full in December 2006.
 In February 2006, we entered into a HK\$1.28 billion (US\$164.5 million) term loan facility to finance the development and construction costs of Crown Macau.
 This facility was not drawn down, and was cancelled in June 2007.